fleetdm/fleet/handbook/engineering/README.md

 ### Schedule developer on-call workload

-Engineering MWnagers are asked to be aware of the [on-call rotation](https://docs.google.com/document/d/1FNQdu23wc1S9Yo6x5k04uxT2RwT77CIMzLLeEI2U7JA/edit#) and reduce estimate capacity for each sprint accordingly.
+Engineering Managers are asked to be aware of the [on-call rotation](https://docs.google.com/document/d/1FNQdu23wc1S9Yo6x5k04uxT2RwT77CIMzLLeEI2U7JA/edit#) and reduce estimate capacity for each sprint accordingly.
 While it varies week to week considerably, the on-call responsibilities can sometimes take up a substantial portion of the engineer's time.

-On-call engineers are asked to be available during business hours of 9AM - 5PM Pacific.
-The [on-call support SLA]([url](https://fleetdm.com/handbook/company/product-groups#developer-on-call-responsibilities)) requires a 1-hour response time during business hours to any @oncall mentions.
+On-call engineers are available during the business hours of 9am - 5pm Pacific.
+The [on-call support SLA](https://fleetdm.com/handbook/company/product-groups#developer-on-call-responsibilities) requires a 1-hour response time during business hours to any @oncall mention.

 ### Assume developer on-call alias